codeforsanjose/city-agenda-scraper/Text_analysis/README.md

 This folder is the text analysis portion of the agenda scraper.

+## Notebooks
+PDFToTokens and FindStopWords hold functions to get relevant text from the documents.
+TokensToKeywords stores functions to run the TF-IDF process to extract keywords.
+The notebook titled RunKeywordExtraction runs the functions defined in the previous notebooks to get the keywords output from each document.

 ## Structure

 For each agenda PDF we do the following: